-Britain's Hodgkinson claims European 800m gold
+Britain's Hodgkinson storms to European 800m gold

 But they remain the only two athletes to beat the Briton over the two-lap race this year after she executed her plan to perfection at Munich's Olympiastadion.

-Reekie, 24, who was beaten to Olympic bronze by 0.09s last summer, suffered after trying to follow Hodkinson - who eased clear to ensure a perfect end to her season.
+Reekie, 24, who was beaten to Olympic bronze by 0.09secs last summer, suffered after trying to follow Hodgkinson - who pulled away down the home straight to ensure a perfect end to her season.

+The Wigan athlete broke Kelly Holmes' 26-year British record as she won Olympic silver in Tokyo in a breakthrough 2021, a year that also saw her claim the British and Diamond League 800m titles in addition to her European indoor success.

+She opened her 2022 season by producing a British indoor record - and the fastest indoor 800m performance by a woman in 20 years - at the Muller Indoor Grand Prix in Birmingham in February.

 - How many friends do you need?
 Evolutionary psychologist Robin Dunbar has some answers